 The South County Battle of the Gyms contest encourages local residents to join in the effort to stop hunger and fight cancer as well.

-River Bend Athletic Club and South County Sports Performance have stepped up and put their “best” to work in training thirty contestants in an effort to raise community awareness for a healthy living lifestyle as well as lending a helping hand to local non-profit groups.
+and have stepped up and put their “best” to work in training thirty contestants in an effort to raise community awareness for a healthy living lifestyle as well as lending a helping hand to local non-profit groups.

 Contestants are also encouraged to become a team member for Relay For Life, Battle of the Gyms Team and by doing so are also helping in the fight against hunger.

-This year the event donations in the form of canned goods will benefit The Welcome House and The Jonny Cake Center of Peace Dale.
+This year the event donations in the form of canned goods will benefit The and of Peace Dale.
 The Relay For Life is accepting donations of canned good to be used for the Luminary Bags - afterwards the goods will be delivered to families in need.

 During signups for South County Battle of the Gyms at Bagelz in Wakefield, contestant Grace Wheelan walked through the door aiming to participate.
 Wheelan is a nine-year Cancer Survivor tells her story of Survivorship.